MartinEesmaa/VVCEasy/README.md

 If you want to get smaller video size and lossy video, add `--qp 38`. (for web video or anything)

 If you want to get lossless video without losing quality (visually lossless, minimum loss quality), use QP 16-19 and preset slow (optional slower).
-(Recommended for movies, camera footages or anything)
+(Recommended for movies, camera footage or anything)

 Lossy video/Smallest video size:
 ```
 vvencapp --qp 38 -i out.yuv -s 854x480 -r 30 -o vvc.266
 ```

-**NOTE 1: If you want have true lossless on your video, please visit [FFV1](http://ffv1.org) or H.264 Lossless video codec**
+**NOTE 1: If you want to have true lossless on your video, please visit [FFV1](http://ffv1.org) or H.264 Lossless video codec**

 **NOTE 1.1: VVENC does not support lossless.**